 Blogger is underrated, in my opinion.
 It gets a lot of hate, but I think it’s a much better free platform for beginners than its contenders.
 I was actually on Blogger up until January 2020, when I switched to self-hosted WordPress.
-My reader-submitted romantic tragedy memoir website is still on Blogger though.

 Most bloggers’ “How to Start a Blog” guides will dissuade you from going with a free platform.
 They say it’s because paid platforms have more benefits, but I don’t think the cost is worth it if you’re not trying to make your blog a business and gain a wider audience.

 - Super easy to set up.
 It’s owned by Google, so if you have a Gmail, you can just use that account to create a Blogger blog.